samsulmaarif/docker-libreoffice/README.md

 # LibreOffice

-Unofficial build of LibreOffice 5.3.4 running within a docker container and rendered by the local X Server.
+Unofficial build of LibreOffice 6.0.0 running within a docker container and rendered by the local X Server.

 ## Changelog

 ```
+v1.7
+* Update base image to Ubuntu 16.04
+* Update image to Libreoffice 6.0.0

 v1.6
 * Updated image to LibreOffice 5.3.4.